ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 Authors: Ezequiel Leonardo Castaño
 Lang: en
 Headerimage: https://elc.github.io/blog/images/recursion/recursive-python_headerimage.png
-Status: draft

 [![Recursion in Python]({static}images/recursion/recursive-python_headerimage-thumbnail.png){: .b-lazy width=1444 data-src=/blog/images/recursion/recursive-python_headerimage.png }](/blog/images/recursion/recursive-python_headerimage.png)

 <!-- PELICAN_BEGIN_SUMMARY -->

 Recursion is a key concept of programming.
-However, it is covered superficially by many courses.
-There are different ways of having recursion, this post will explore them by using Python examples, including cases of head, tail, nested and mutual recursion.
+However, it is usually only superficially explored.
+There are different ways of having recursion, this post will illustrate them using Python examples, call graphs and step-by-step runs.
+Including cases of head, tail, nested and mutual recursion.
 For each case, the call graph will be shown.

 <!-- PELICAN_END_SUMMARY -->